5GEVE/iwf-repository/README.md

-# nfvo-service
+# site-inventory
-A REST service to store and retrieve information about local NFVOs
+A REST service to store and retrieve information about trial sites and their resources